Feniel/netattacks_v1/README.md

 ==============
 All documentation can be found in the doc directory.
 Also you can found there the user and description manual.
 The additional attacks are inserted according to the scheme described there.

+The defensive measures are inserted as an attribute of the manetrouting.
+Consequently, they must be set with bools in the simulation configurations.